MeganTran6023/MeganTran6023/README.md

 # 👋 Hi I'm Megan Tran!

 Currently, I work as an software engineer intern at the Institute of Applied Engineering and a machine learning graduate research assistant in Dr. Templeton's Lab at USF.
-On the side, I am developing a video game using Python to improve violinists' finger dexterity.
+On the side, I am developing a video game using Python to improve violinists' finger and arm dexterity.

 <!--